What is cloud computing, and how does it work?

 Advantages of cloud computing for personal use

 Outside of the office, there are plenty of ways you can benefit from utilizing cloud solutions at home.
-The clearest advantage is of course the space you’ll save.
-If you don’t currently make use of cloud storage, then most of your files are probably saved on your computer or smartphone.
+The clearest advantage is, of course, the space you’ll save.
+If you don’t currently use cloud storage, then most of your files are probably saved on your computer or smartphone.
 If you run out of space on that device, you might opt for an external hard drive, and if that gets filled up, you’ll get a second external hard drive, and so on.
 Suddenly, it becomes a whole lot trickier to find that old document you urgently need.

-Having all your files saved in one virtual place, that doesn’t actually take up any of your personal space, will help you keep everything organized and under control, while saving you money on buying hardware.
-It’ll also help improve the performance of your device as you migrate a bulk of your files to the cloud.
+Having all your files saved in one virtual place, that doesn’t take up any of your personal space, will help you keep everything organized and under control, while saving you money on buying hardware.
+It’ll also help improve your operating system's computing power as you migrate a bulk of your files to the cloud.

-Sharing with loved ones becomes a whole lot easier, too, so you can, for example, set up a collaborative photo album that anyone in your family can access.
+Sharing with loved ones becomes a whole lot easier, too.
+You can, for example, set up a collaborative photo album that anyone in your family can access.

-The benefits of cloud computing are evident whether you’re using it at home or at work; the cloud can increase productivity, improve organization, enhance collaboration, and reduce costs—while keeping your data secure and protected.
+The benefits of cloud computing are evident whether you’re using it at home or work.
+The cloud increases productivity, improves organization, enhances collaboration, and reduces costs—while keeping your data secure and protected.